-- 35. The relevant development policies against which to assess the visual impact of the proposal include policies SP1, SP6 and HOU3a of the Local Plan and R1 & H2A of the PNP.
-These are consistent with the NPPF which seeks to create the highest quality design and promote a positive sense of place through the design of the built form, the relationships of buildings with each other and the spaces around them, responding to the prevailing character of the area. - 36.
+- 30. The relevant development policies against which to assess the visual impact of the proposal include policies SP1, SP6 and HOU3a of the Local Plan and R1 & H2A of the PNP.
+These are consistent with the NPPF which seeks to create the highest quality design and promote a positive sense of place through the design of the built form, the relationships of buildings with each other and the spaces around them, responding to the prevailing character of the area. - 31.
 The surrounding area has a mixed character with no obvious uniformity of plot size, building line or architectural language.
-At two storeys and semi-detached, the dwellings are responsive to the immediate built context and considered acceptable.
+At two storeys and semi-detached, the dwellings is responsive to the immediate built context and considered acceptable.
 With respect to design, the dwellings would be traditionally designed in brick and hanging tile under a pitched tiled roof.
-Given the variation in architectural language within the area, the form, appearance and materials would integrate successfully into the wider street scene, subject to materials to be clarified by condition.

-- 37. Being allocated for housing, the site was also planned to undergo change.
+Given the variation in architectural language within the area, the form, appearance and materials would integrate successfully into the wider street scene, subject to materials to be clarified by condition. - 32.
+Being allocated for housing, the site was also planned to undergo change.
 The site is previously developed land comprising an open yard area with a small number of dilapidated buildings and structures that do not contribute positively to the surrounding area.
 It is proposed the current structures will be removed and redeveloped to accommodate an appropriately scaled and designed residential development that would sit comfortably within the context.
-The proposal would therefore address an untidy site and would not adversely impact the built context or wider landscape character. - 38.
-With respect to climate mitigation, EV charging points will be provided for each property, along with water butts for water conservation.
-Additionally, roof-mounted PV panels are proposed together with battery storage.
-This would reduce the carbon footprint of the dwellings and is in accordance with the Council's climate change guidance. - 39.
-Overall the layout, design and appearance would be appropriate and would be compatible with the character of the surrounding area and the development would not be detrimental to the visual amenity of the area.
+The proposal would therefore address an untidy site and would not adversely impact the built context or wider landscape character.

+33. Overall the layout, design and appearance would be appropriate and would be compatible with the character of the surrounding area and the development would not be detrimental to the visual amenity of the area.